 Without going into too much detail3 let's just say that we did that already (sort of)!
 It's on you to join.

 No, this won't scale to a 10 million users, but we're just tryna prove a point4.
 If we crash the servers... well, then good.
-We'll rent bigger ones and eat the S3/Cloudfront bills on AWS3.
+We'll rent bigger ones (but, let us know if you tryna help with these bills)3.
 We're here to show the power of ownership and revel in the beauty of self-sufficient communities.
 Drop us a line if you're interested in helping maintain the platform.
 And, if you feel so inclined, show love at our Patreon.

 1 In fact the concept was so confusing, there were sites dedicated to explaining how it worked and why it existed.